mrJean1/PyGeodesy/README.rst

 references, TRF_ (Terrestrial Reference Frames) and modules to encode and decode EPSG_, Geohashes_, `Georefs (WGRS)`_ and `Garefs (GARS)`_ .

-Other modules provide azimuthal projections and Lambert conformal conic projections and positions (from `John P. Snyder`_, *Map Projections -- A Working Manual*, 1987), functions to clip a path or polygon of *LatLon* points using the `Cohen-Sutherland`_ and the `Sutherland-Hodgman`_ methods, functions to simplify_ or linearize a path of *LatLon* points (or a `NumPy array`_), including implementations of the `Ramer-Douglas-Peucker`_, the `Visvalingam-Whyatt`_ and the `Reumann-Witkam`_ algorithms and modified versions of the former.
+Other modules provide Albers equal-area, azimuthal projections and Lambert conformal conic projections and positions (from `John P. Snyder`_, *Map Projections -- A Working Manual*, 1987), functions to clip a path or polygon of *LatLon* points using the `Cohen-Sutherland`_ and the `Sutherland-Hodgman`_ methods, functions to simplify_ or linearize a path of *LatLon* points (or a `numpy array`_), including implementations of the `Ramer-Douglas-Peucker`_, the `Visvalingam-Whyatt`_ and the `Reumann-Witkam`_ algorithms and modified versions of the former.
 Other classes interpolate_ the height of *LatLon* points and several *Geoid* models or compute various `Fréchet`_ or Hausdorff_